tfourj/immich-public-proxy/README.md

 # Immich Public Proxy

 Share your Immich photos and albums in a safe way without exposing your Immich instance to the public.
-Set up takes less than a minute, and all of your sharing is managed within Immich.
+Set up takes less than a minute, and you never need to touch this again as all of your sharing stays managed within Immich.

 <p align="center" width="100%">
 <img src="docs/immich.png" width="180" height="180">